DylanEHolland/pykgr.old/README.md

 ## A simple, user focused, build system (for learning purposes)

 You will want to edit the pykgr.json file in the root of this repo to point to the repos location.
 Alternatively you can setup a .pykgr.json and pip install it (but use any other dir as the one in this directory will overwrite certain configurations.)

-Then just `python -m pykgr --init -p packages.python`
+Then just `python -m pykgr --init --build-toolchain -p base.packages.python.Python`

 The packages module is located in the `base` directory which is imported by default.
 You can pass any arbitrary directory with submodules to then use, e.g. this